mstksg/inCode/copy/entries/machines-2.md

 sense, `Stream b` was like a function `() -> b`, or a "constant"...yet the constant possibly changed every time you asked for it.

-We saw this in an auto that [returns the sum][summer] of everyhting you have given it.
+We saw this in an auto that [returns the sum][summer] of everything you have given it.

 !!![summer]:machines/Auto.hs "summer:"